 Nicola was born in 1979 in Johannesburg but her family returned to Oxford just two months later after her father had angered the Apartheid government by speaking up for the rights of the black community.
 In fact, her lifelong connection with Oxford began before she was born - her parents met at the Radcliffe Infirmary and both worked for the Oxfordshire NHS for many years.
 Her father is still teaching medical students at the John Radcliffe.
-Nicola now lives in Summertown and is a Governor at her local special school and recently been trained as a Domestic Violence Champion.
+Nicola now lives in Summertown and is a Governor at her local special school and has been trained as a Domestic Violence Champion.
 Nicola was elected Member of Parliament for Oxford West and Abingdon in 2010.

 Nicola was trained as a classical singer at Trinity College of Music from the age of 14 (and home schooled for her GCSE's and A-Levels in Oxford) before gaining a First in Music at St Anne's College and an M.Phil. in Musicology from Emmanuel College, Cambridge.
 Nicola worked as a Parliamentary Researcher for Andrew Mitchell MP, the Secretary of State for International Development, and spent part of a gap year volunteering with aid projects which led to a role advising the Conservative International Development team.
 Since then she has volunteered with international aid projects in Mozambique, Rwanda, Bangladesh and those social action projects closer to home in Birmingham and Blackpool.
 Nicola was elected to Parliament in 2010 and almost immediately appointed the Vice Chairman of the Conservative Party for Social Action.

 Serving Oxford West and Abingdon